 The Role of Leaky Gut in Autoimmune Disease

-Alessio Fasano, MD, a world-renowned pediatric gastroenterologist and research scientist, has found all autoimmune conditions have three factors in common: a genetic susceptibility, antigen exposure, and increased intestinal permeability.
+Alessio Fasano, MD, a world-renowned pediatric gastroenterologist and research scientist, has found that all autoimmune conditions have three factors in common: a genetic predisposition, environmental triggers, and leaky gut.

-Intestinal permeability (also known as leaky gut) describes the phenomenon where the tight junctions of your intestinal barrier open up, allowing bacteria, toxins, viruses, and food particles to escape your digestive tract and enter your bloodstream.
+Leaky gut describes the phenomenon where the tight junctions of your intestinal lining open up, allowing bacteria, toxins, viruses, and food particles to escape your digestive tract and enter your bloodstream.

 Since these particles were never meant to be in your bloodstream in the first place, your immune system identifies them as invaders and goes into attack mode.